Supply Chain Management: Policy

 1. Policy

 For MC, as a global company involved in businesses across a wide range of products and services, ensuring sustainable supply chains is a key issue.
-MC has established the Mitsubishi Corporation Policy for Sustainable Supply Chain Management, which outlines MC’s actions to address human rights, labor rights and environmental issues in the supply chain.
-This policy serves to convey MC’s fundamental perspective to all its suppliers.
+MC has established the Mitsubishi Corporation Policy for Sustainable Supply Chain Management, which outlines MC’s approach to addressing human rights, labor rights, and environmental issues throughout the supply chain.
+This policy conveys MC’s fundamental expectations to all suppliers.

 1. Forced Labor

-Suppliers shall employ all employees of their own free will with no employee being subject to forced or bonded labor.
+Suppliers shall employ all employees of their own free will, with no employee subjected to forced or bonded labor.

 2. Child Labor

-Suppliers shall not employ people under the minimum legal working age of the country in question.
+Suppliers shall not employ individuals below the minimum legal working age in the relevant country.

 3. Safe and Healthy Working Environments